mathewgomas-alfred/mathewgomas.io/resources_page.rst

     Plugin that modifies the overall look and feel of the Krita UI Interface.
 Enables the Toolbox and Tool Options to be toggled, similarly to Blender's UI.

-    Features a flat theme that can be seen in the repository's READ.ME section.
-To give feedback, either create an issue, or join the discussion the thread on Krita Artists!
+    Features a flat theme that can be seen in the repository's README.md section.
+To give feedback, either create an issue, or join the discussion the thread on Krita Artists.

     Krita Artists Thread: https://krita-artists.org/t/call-for-krita-ui-redesign-plugin-testers/9604